SvelteKit 1—Getting Started with SvelteKit

 Save, and then navigate in your browser to localhost:5173/about and you will see your new page.

 Web pages typically have a header, a footer, and some common CSS.
-We can add that to our pages by creating a new file in our routes directory with the special name +layout.svelte.
-Create that, and add the following code:
+These can be added to our pages by having a file in our routes directory with the special name +layout.svelte.
+Navigate to that file, and replace its contents with the following code:

 <nav>